inkdropapp/docs-old/src/pages/manual/backing-up-your-data.md

 Specify the file path for the backup and then click the *'Apply'* button.
 You can also input the file path easily by clicking *'...'* button which opens an dialog to select the directory.

-Now your backup folder contains directories and files as following:
+Now your backup folder contains three directories as following:

  * **state**: The state information of backup for each client
  * **data**: Documents of your notes, notebooks, tags and attachments